 Q: What is Executive Leadership Coaching?

-Executive Leadership Coaching is a development process that helps sales leaders build capabilities and confidence to achieve their goals.
-It is conducted one on one with an experienced executive leadership coach.
+Executive Leadership Coaching is a development process that helps leaders build capabilities and confidence to achieve their goals.
+It is conducted one-on-one with an experienced executive leadership coach.
 The coach and executive/managers work together to achieve goals set by the individual.

-Executive Leadership Coaches provide objective observations and reflections on your situation so you can clearly see your options and strategies for going forward.
-Executive Leadership Coaches are passionate and positive people who more concerned with your dreams than your fears.
-The workplace often provides us with high stress and performance fears, and an executive leadership coach can help leaders thrive in highly demanding environments.
+Executive coaches provide objective observations and reflections on your situation to clearly see your options and strategies for going forward.
+As a result, executive leadership coaches are passionate and positive people who are more concerned with your dreams than your fears.
+The workplace often provides us with high stress and performance fears, and an executive coach can help leaders thrive in highly demanding environments.

 Q: Why Executive Leadership Coaching?

-My answer is how can a successful leader NOT benefit from coaching!
-Coaching helps successful sales leaders achieve greater success.
+My answer is, how can a successful leader NOT benefit from coaching!
+Executive leadership coaching helps successful sales leaders achieve greater success.

 Q: What is the Impact Executive Leadership Coaching Can Have on a Leader?

-Many leaders are dealing with unprecedented organizational change; they are dealing with high levels of stress as they are being asked to do more with less, as well as struggling to achieve their company’s objectives.
+Many leaders are dealing with unprecedented organizational change; they are dealing with high levels of stress.
+They are being asked to do more with less and struggle to achieve their company’s objectives.

-Over 25 years of research has proven that the best way to CRUSH Your Numbers is not by implementing more sales training and certainly not by adding more technology, but by coaching executives and their team members one-on-one to improve leadership and focus.
-Executive Leadership coaching helps executives and managers focus on what is critical and to avoid constant distractions.
+Over 25 years of research has proven that the best way to CRUSH Your Numbers is not by implementing more sales training and adding more technology but by coaching executives and their team members one-on-one to improve leadership focus.
+Executive Leadership coaching helps executives and managers focus on what is critical and how to avoid constant distractions.

 Q: Which Leaders Benefit the Most from Executive Leadership Coaching?

-Executive leadership coaching will benefit high-potential fast-tracking executives and managers.
-Senior-level leaders or high potentials who are being considered for a senior role in the succession plan.
-Many leaders are over-extended dealing with everyday demands with little time to improve their leadership.
+Executive leadership coaching will benefit high-potential fast-tracking executives and managers: senior-level leaders or high potentials considered for a senior role in the succession plan.
+Many leaders are over-extended, dealing with everyday demands with little time to improve their leadership.

 The truth is all managers can benefit from executive leadership coaching.
 It only makes good business sense.
-A good executive leadership coach helps them focus and remove obstacles that get in the way.
+An excellent executive coach helps them focus and remove obstacles that get in the way.

-Executive leadership coaching provides sales leaders with the focus that is not available from direct supervisors.
+Executive leadership coaching provides leaders with a focus that is not available from direct supervisors.

 Q: What Exactly Do Executive Leadership Coaches Do?

 Executive leadership coaches work with clients to help them set and achieve their development goals.
-Executive leadership coaches may use an assessment like 360-degree feedback to provide their client with objective feedback.
-Helping them become aware of their strengths, weaknesses and potential blind spots.
-The executive leadership coach uses effective questions to help their client discover solutions to their challenges, create a greater focus on what is essential, provide resources and provide insights to help in the development process.
+Executive leadership coaches may use an assessment like 360-degree feedback to provide their clients with objective feedback, which helps them become aware of their strengths, weaknesses, and potential blind spots.
+The executive coach uses effective questions to help their clients discover solutions to their challenges, create a greater focus on what is essential, provide resources, and provide insights to assist in the development process.

 Q: What Should You Look for in an Executive Leadership Coach?

 With the rapid growth of the coaching industry, anyone can call themselves a coach.
-There are many good coaching schools that provide a coaching certification program.
+Many good coaching schools provide a coaching certification program.
 To some companies coaching certification is important.
 Leadership experience in your industry is also highly valuable.
 When deciding on a coach, fit is critical.
 You need to like, trust and respect your coach.
-There needs to be positive chemistry and a willingness to open up with your coach to have the best result.
+There needs to be real chemistry and a willingness to open up with your coach to have the best result.

 Q: Does Executive Leadership Coaching Have to Be in Person?

-The reality is that with technology such as Skype, Facetime and Google hangouts, coaching can be done virtually.
-Face-to-face coaching is ideal but not always feasible or cost-effective.
+Using Zoom, Facetime, and Teams, coaching can be done virtually.
+Thereby making face-to-face coaching is ideal but not always feasible or cost-effective.

 Q: How Much Does Executive Leadership Coaching Cost?

+Do you have access to your executive coach outside your scheduled time or business hours?
 Studies show that coaching can range from a couple of hundred dollars an hour to $3500 a month.
 The median cost of coaching is $500 an hour.
-Do you have access to your executive coach outside your scheduled time or business hours?
-Other considerations are the duration of the program and does your executive leadership coach charge by the hour or on a monthly retainer.
+Other considerations are the program’s duration and your executive leadership coach charge by the hour or on a monthly retainer.

 Q: Where Do You Find an Executive Leadership Coach?

-The best place for sales leaders to start when looking for an executive sales coach is their peers.
+The best place for sales leaders to start when looking for an executive leadership coach is their peers.
 Referrals and recommendations reduce risk.
-There are several coaching directories online or a google search may turn up potential executive coaches in your area.
-The HR department may have a list of qualified
+There are several coaching directories online, or a google search may turn up potential executive coaches in your area.
+The HR department may have a list of qualified coaches.